 - Postpone big life changes—if possible.
 Your lender will review your finances right up until the day you settle, so it’s important to avoid making any large purchases or taking on new debt.
 One of the criteria your lender uses to decide whether to approve your mortgage application is your debt-to-income (DTI) ratio.
 If it’s too high, you may not be approved.
 The same is true for employment.
 Your lender will verify your employment right before you settle.
 Significant changes to your finances or employment status could be your loan approval at risk.

 If your closing date is approaching, and you have questions, give us a call today.
-Your HFG Licensed Mortgage Professional will get you the answers you need to help ensure settlement goes smoothly.
+Your Homeowners Licensed Mortgage Professional will get you the answers you need to help ensure settlement goes smoothly.